 Joy Odom is a litigator with experience in complex commercial litigation, especially contractual and structured finance disputes.

 Joy’s public interest practice has included pro bono work focused on criminal justice issues, including representations for habeas petitioners seeking adjustments to their sentences or conditions of confinement.
-One of her clients, Jamere I. Hall, received an Executive Grant of Clemency, reducing his term of imprisonment for a drug-related offense by more than 12 years.
+One of her clients, Jamere I. Hall, received an executive grant of clemency, reducing his term of imprisonment for a drug-related offense by more than 12 years.
 Joy has also authored numerous amicus briefs on issues ranging from ex-felons’ voting rights to application of the Armed Career Criminal Act to offenders’ prior convictions under state law.

-United States District Courts: Southern District of New York, Eastern District of Virginia, Western District of Virginia, District of Columbia
+- United States District Courts: Southern District of New York, Eastern District of Virginia, Western District of Virginia, District of Columbia